Purpose

 Notice

-LOG ERRORSclause is not specified, the default behavior is normal import, which means the operation fails upon encountering the first error. - If the
+LOG ERRORSis not specified, the default behavior is to fail the operation at the first error. - If

-OceanBase Database supports the following SQL statements to view the error logs of an import operation:
+OceanBase Database supports the following SQL statement to view the error logs:

 SELECT * FROM READ_ERROR_LOG('diagnosis_log_path');In this statement,